apache/flink/docs/content.zh/docs/dev/python/python_execution_mode.md

 ```

 {{< hint info >}}
-if the python operator dose not support `MULTI-THREAD` and `SUB-INTERPRETER` execution mode, we will still use `PROCESS` execution mode.
+Currently, it still doesn't support to execute Python UDFs in `MULTI-THREAD` and `SUB-INTERPRETER` execution mode
+in all places.
+It will fall back to `PROCESS` execution mode in these cases.
+So it may happen that you configure a job
-Currently, pyflink only support general python udf in `MULTI-THREAD` or `SUB-INTERPRETER` execution mode.
+to execute in `MULTI-THREAD` or `SUB-INTERPRETER` execution modes, however, it's actually executed in `PROCESS` execution mode.
 {{< /hint >}}

 ## Execution Behavior